-So along with city officials and a whole community of volunteers willing to donate their time and money, she set out to get the necessary paperwork completed so that Mr. Scott, who served in World War II, the Korean War, and Vietnam, could get his new roof.
+Along with city officials and a whole community of volunteers willing to donate their time and money, she set out to get the necessary paperwork completed so that Scott, who served in World War II, the Korean War, and Vietnam, could get his new roof.
 But when the inspector showed up, it turns out his situation was more dire than what he was letting on.

 Not only did the roof need to be repaired, but the entire roof structure.
 Conditions were so bad that building officials would not allow him to return to his house until the necessary repairs were made.

 “We scrambled about and came up with a little money,” Byars said.

 With thousands of dollars for repairs either found or donated, volunteers helped move Scott out of his home in May of last year so they could fix the dilapidated roof and make other improvements to the home.
 Mold was eating away at its interior and he had been without running water or electricity.